lwille/dotfiles/Sublime Text 2/Packages/Andrew/README.md

 # Andrew #

-Andrew is a lightweight Android Development Project for Sublime Text 2.
-It combines perfectly with [ADBView](https://github.com/quarnster/ADBView) to get a functional Android development environment.
+Andrew is a lightweight Android Development Project for Sublime Text 2 and Sublime Text 3.
+It makes use of [Monitor](http://developer.android.com/tools/help/monitor.html) to get a fully functional environment for Android development, without the hassle of a big IDE.

-## Notice: Andrew from Bitbucket is deprecated! ##

-Andrew from Bitbucket has been deprecated in favor of its version on Github.
-If you are using Package Control, **you may not be able to automatically update to the Github version**, as it may count as a new plugin.
-However, Will Bond (the one maintaining Package Control) needs to accept the change, and it may take a while for the Github version to appear on the Install list.

-If you want to have it right now (Windows and ST3 support!), you can download it from https://github.com/Korcholis/Andrew, or you can clone it, moving to the Packages directory and hitting:

-    git clone git://github.com/Korcholis/Andrew.git

 ## Recent Changes ##

+###0.3.2###

+* Added support for Windows (locate SDK, create/import projects, use of Monitor)
+* Removed DDMS, Devices and SDK Manager, and changed them for Monitor (the mix of all of them from the latest versions of Android SDK)
+* Import updates a project, so it can be used with Andrew and Sublime Text
+* Added some shortcuts

+###0.3.1###

+* Moved to Github
+* Removed Windows support (until it is finally on)

 ###0.3###